ahmedzein/zein-portfolio/README.md

 # Ahmed El-Zein

-I'm a senior level designer from Ottawa, Canada.
-This is how my creative mind works...
-I have the killer instinct; the <i>Mamba Mentality</i>.
-I know for a fact that any project I touch, I will blow your mind!
-All of the little details matter to me as I believe perfection can be achieved.
-My work is timeless; it holds it's integrity.
-My inspiration comes from exploration.
-Travelling the world and interacting with different people, cultures, and nature fuels my work and keeps my ideas fresh.
-Inspired by many great designers before me I also want to leave my mark in this field of visual communication.
+As a senior level designer based in London, UK, I approach every project with an unwavering commitment to excellence.
+I believe that every detail counts, and I strive for perfection in everything I do.
+My work is timeless and reflects my dedication to maintaining its integrity over time.
 ![Ahmed El-Zein, the designer](images/ahmed-avatar.svg)

 You can reach me at: